-The Fertility2Family Midstream Ovulation Test is a fast and easy-to-use method of predicting ovulation; studies have shown that using fertility kits is the least invasive and most accurate way to find your most fertile window!
-During this window, pregnancy is most likely to occur.
-The Fertility2Family Midstream Ovulation Test detects the Luteinizing Hormone (LH) surge, which occurs 12 to 48 hours before ovulation, signalling the best time to have intercourse to achieve pregnancy.
+The Fertility2Family Midstream Ovulation Test is a fast and easy-to-use method of predicting ovulation.
+The test detects the Luteinizing Hormone (LH) surge, which occurs 12 to 48 hours before ovulation, signalling the best time to have intercourse to achieve pregnancy.

-First, you must determine the length of your menstrual cycle.
+To start with, you must determine the length of your cycle.
 This is the number of days from the first day of your menstrual bleeding to the day before your next bleeding begins again.
 Please refer to the chart below to determine when you should start testing.

 Interpretation of Midstream Ovulation Results